Winter in Champery Switzerland is both a postcard

 - FREE WIFI is available at the tourism office.

 - I always carry a day backpack when skiing, as well as a water bottle.
 It keeps me hydrated, especially with my rare heart condition and pacemaker/ICD.

 - Children under the age of 5 can ski for FREE

-Have you been to Champery Ski Resort or Portes du Soleil before?
+Have you been to Champery Ski Resort skiing or any other of the Portes du Soleil Resorts before?
 I would love to hear your experiences in the comments below.

-Disclaimer: Even though I was invited by the Champery Tourism office All views are my own and based on my own experience.
+Disclaimer: Even though I was invited by the Champery Switzerland Tourism office.
+All views are my own and based on my own experience.